srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Close the **sensor-thl-1000** view to return to the **dps-az220-training-{your-id}** blade.

-### Exercise 3: Configure Simulated Device
+### Exercise 3: Create the simulated ContainerDevice

-In this exercise, you will configure a Simulated Device written in C# to connect to Azure IoT using the individual enrollment created in the previous unit.
+In this exercise, you will configure a Simulated Device written in C# to connect to Azure IoT using the individual enrollment created in the previous task.
 You will also add code to the Simulated Device that will read and update device configuration based on the device twin within Azure IoT Hub.

 The simulated device that you create in this exercise represents an IoT Device that will be located within a shipping container/box, and will be used to monitor Contoso products while they are in transit.
 The sensor telemetry from the device that will be sent to Azure IoT Hub includes Temperature, Humidity, Pressure, and Latitude/Longitude coordinates of the container.
 The device is part of the overall asset tracking solution.

 This is different than the earlier lab where a simulated device connected to Azure because in that lab, you used a shared access key to authenticate, which does not require device provisioning, but also does not give the provisioning management benefits (such as device twins), and requires fairly large distribution and management of a shared key.
 In this lab, you are provisioning a unique device through the Device Provisioning Service.

-#### Task 1: Create the Simulated Device
+#### Task 1: Configure the application

 1. On the **dps-az220-training-{your-id}** blade, navigate to the **Overview** pane.